RajithaRama/simulator_env/README.md

 # simulator_env

-Run:
+Steps to run:

-cd to the root directory of the repo.
+ - cd to the root directory of the repo.
+ - execute the following command.
+Replace the <X> with agent type {PSRB, deontology, utilitarian} and <y> with case number {case1, case2, ...}.

 python3 experiments/bathroom_dilemma_\<X>/bathroom_dilemma_\<y>_\<X>